 - Upon arrival at Quest, learners will be assessed within a 12 week period against all areas of Curriculum to provide a Baseline Assessment.
 Many pupils will be significantly behind the expected level for their age when a baseline is completed.

-- Baseline values for each curriculum area will be divided by the amount of years the learner has been in education to produce a Previous Progress Rate measure based on prior attainment.
+- Baseline values for each curriculum area will be divided by the amount of years the learner has been in education to produce a Previous Progress Rate measure based on prior attainment for each individual subject.

-- Expected progress will be maintaining this level of progress for the start of their Quest journey.
+- Expected progress will be at least maintaining this level of progress for the start of their Quest journey.

 - Less than expected and More than expected progress will be -/+ 25% of their expected progress measure.

-To ensure targets are ambitious, after a full two terms of attendance at Quest (eg. Aut 18- Sum 19), learners will have their targets reviewed and a new Quest Challenge Rate measure will be set to enable the learners to work towards achieving age related expected norms. i.e. – if they are 11 years old they should achieve 43% of the “I can statements”
+- To ensure targets are ambitious, after two terms of attendance at Quest (eg. Aut 18- Sum 19), learners will have their targets reviewed and a new Quest Challenge Rate measure will be set to enable the learners to work towards achieving age related expected norms. i.e. – if they are 11 years old they should achieve 43% of the “I can statements”

 3. GL Assessments